ezili_gy_button

 So Much Like Here (See text and RBM 2004 Video Reel)

 "Go away," li kriye - she yelled. "i don't want to come to the place where dreams perish, you hear babies wailing for food, sisterwomen and mamas are routinely exploited, underpaid, tortured and raped.
-And people die of malnourishment, curable diseases, dirty water, gun violence, drugs, or, are imprisoned without any trial or defense. i want to play."
+And the people die of malnourishment, curable diseases, dirty water, imported-gun violence, white drugs or, are imprisoned without trial, conviction or any defense. i want to play."

-"Touch my duck, isn't he cute?
-Look at my green lizard, my jar of fireflies, and my jar of yellow-polka dot butterflies.
+Isn't he cute?
+Look at the green lizard.
+Our jar of fireflies.
+Remember our jar of yellow-polka dot butterflies, caught to set free?
 Come on, let's play together again.
+Fly free.
 Find your smile again.
 Take off your shoes.
-Run barefoot with me in the rain, okay?
-Come on, pretty please?
+Run barefoot with me in the sudden summer rain downpour, okay?
+The sun shines brightest after.
+Come on.
+Pretty please?
 Here's your favorite ice fresco."

-i knew instinctually she was trying to get me to remember a time before time.
-A time before this glaring wakefulness, this radiant blindness; the time i was closer to, had a sublime sense of fulfillment and self-confidence.
+i knew she was trying to get me to remember a time before time.
+Instinctually.
+A time before this glaring wakefulness, this radiant blindness; the illusion before.
+The time i was closer to, had a sublime sense of fulfillment and self-confidence.
 But i couldn't lie to her, faking a cheeriness i could no longer reach.

-"i can't," i said.
+"i can't".
 "Why?" she said.
 "Because we have to share this place now," i told her.
 She wasn't buying it.
-So i said to her: "Don't be like that. i didn't come down memory lane to hurt you".
+So i said: "Don't be like that. i didn't come down memory lane to hurt you".
 "Right!"
 "Believe me."
 "No," she hollered.

 Trying to explain, i pointed at our suffering cousins.
 "Listen, i came so that they wouldn't have to live like that anymore. i came so another five-year-old will get to laugh like you did."

 "Don't drag me out here with you," she said, finally pulling out of my grasp. "i don't care about no other kid.
+No people.
 Besides, nostalgia won't bring back lost innocence and perished dreams."

 "i don't want to think about unknown Haitian children eternally feeding, biting on venom, torment, starvation and obscurity.
 Leave me alone."